AndresGomezQA/AndresGomezQA.github.io/README.md

 - I love to buy ans sell used stuff, specially music instruments, car parts and gaming and simracing equipment.
 I have an ebay shop and eventually it was a registered business that sold 50.000 euros in one year
 - I play electric guitar in a Rock Band
 - I play Assetto Corsa with my simracing rig, mostly drift
 - I own a BMW e46 which is equiped with a autoblock diff and small tunning.
-Everything I do myseld, part installation and programming of the ECUs.
+Everything I do myself, installation of parts and programming of the ECUs.
 I use to go to the track 2 or 3 times a year